-We estimate that we will receive net proceeds from this offering of approximately \$\) million after deducting estimated underwriting discounts and commissions and the estimated offering expenses payable by us and based upon an assumed initial offering price of \$\) per ordinary share (excluding any exercise of the underwriters' over-allotment option).
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$\) per share would increase (decrease) the net proceeds to us from this offering by approximately \$\) million, after deducting the estimated underwriting discounts and commissions and estimated aggregate offering expenses payable by us and assuming no change to the number of ordinary share offered by us as set forth on the cover page of this prospectus, provided, however, that in no case would we decrease the initial public offering price to less than \$\) per share.
+We estimate that we will receive net proceeds from this offering of approximately \$13.01 million after deducting estimated underwriting discounts and commissions and the estimated offering expenses payable by us and based upon an assumed initial offering price of \$5.00 per ordinary share (excluding any exercise of the underwriters' over-allotment option), the midpoint of the estimated range of the initial public offering price shown on the cover page of this prospectus.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$5.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$2.78 million, after deducting the estimated underwriting discounts and commissions and estimated aggregate offering expenses payable by us and assuming no change to the number of ordinary shares offered by us as set forth on the cover page of this prospectus.